The Ultimate Shower Screen Buying Guide

 Fully-Framed Shower Screens

-As the name suggests, fully-framed shower screens are fully-framed, usually with a robust aluminium frame.
+As the name suggests, fully-framed shower screens are fully framed, usually with a robust aluminium frame.
 The frame is used to protect the glass and aid installation.
 They are available in a range of configurations and door options and are suitable for bathrooms of all sizes.

-Fully-framed shower screens are generally considered as an old-fashioned choice of shower screen, primarily because they were the original option before frameless and semi-frameless showers were developed.
+Fully-framed shower screens are generally considered an old-fashioned choice of shower screen, primarily because they were the original option before frameless and semi-frameless showers were developed.
 However, there is nothing wrong with choosing a fully-framed shower.
-In fact, fully-framed shower screens offer significant benefits; the frame that surrounds the glass provides sturdiness and the highest level of robustness of all showers.
+In fact, fully framed shower screens offer significant benefits; the frame that surrounds the glass provides sturdiness and the highest level of robustness of all showers.
 The downside is that they will inhibit your bathroom design and won’t blend as seamlessly as other types of showers.

-The Brighton Shower is an excellent example of a fully-framed shower screen.
+The Brighton Shower is an excellent example of a fully framed shower screen.
 It starts at $545.00 for a 900mm x 900mm enclosure.

 Frameless Shower Screens

-If fully-framed shower screens are the old-fashioned shower screen choice, then frameless shower screens are the modern option.
+If fully framed shower screens are the old-fashioned shower screen choice, then frameless shower screens are the modern option.
 With no frame at all, frameless shower screens are an excellent choice for those looking for a minimalistic solution.
 Their sleek design allows them to blend seamlessly into a bathroom’s design, allowing it to shine without unnecessary distractions.

-Like fully-framed shower screens, frameless shower screens are available in various configurations and door options.
+Like fully framed shower screens, frameless shower screens are available in various configurations and door options.
 There is no frame support, so they rely on brackets and/or channels to fix the glass into position.
 They are durable and made with thickened glass; however, they are susceptible to chipping without the frame’s support.

 The Frameless Shower Set is an excellent example of a frameless shower screen.
 At just $795.00 for a 900mm x 900mm enclosure, it offers stylistic elegance at an affordable price.